vicwomg/pikaraoke/README.md

 Karaoke song search and queueing system that uses Youtube videos as a source.
 For use with Raspberry Pi devices.

+Totally not expected, but folks have asked... so if you want to support this project with a little monetary tip, I wont stop ya!
+Much appreciated https://www.paypal.me/paniquejazz

 ## Features

 *  Web interface for multiple users to queue tracks